arianitbp/slate/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
+400 | Enter a valid Page
 401 | Unauthorized -- Your API key is wrong
-403 | Forbidden -- The contact requested is hidden for administrators only 404 | Not Found -- The specified contact could not be found 405 | Method Not Allowed -- You tried to access a contact with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The contact requested has been removed from our servers 418 | I'm a teapot
+403 | Forbidden -- The contact requested is hidden for administrators only 404 | Not Found -- The specified contact could not be found 405 | Enter a valid ID
+406 | Not Acceptable -- You requested a format that isn't json 408 | Enter a valid phone-number
+410 | Gone -- The contact requested has been removed from our servers 412 | Field Name is required
+418 | I'm a teapot
 429 | Too Many Requests -- You're requesting too many contacts!
 Slown down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.